 While remembering why we do this, it is also important to emphasize how we are to do it.
 And this brings us back to our opening danger – the danger of mindless repetition.
 As we recite the creed each Lord’s Day we declare, “We believe…” It is important to ask, believe it or not, what we mean by the word “believe”?
 For “believe” can be used in a variety of ways – as we see in our passage from James today: “You believe that God is one.
 You do well.
 The demons also believe and shudder!”
 There is a certain type of belief that will not deliver in the day of judgment.
 So when we confess the creed, the belief that we should be confessing is not a mere admission of intellectual assent, “Oh, yeah, this is what I think,” but rather an expression of heartfelt commitment, “This is the One I love, I trust, I cherish, I adore.”

 And so, how are we doing?
 Children, how are you doing?
 Are you embracing and cherishing the One who calls you His own in the waters of baptism?
-This morning we’ll have the privilege of witnessing a baptism and reaffirming our faith in God.
-But the same basic reaffirmation is made each week.
-Are you approaching worship in faith, hungering to hear the voice of Christ, to be changed and transformed by His Spirit?
+Are you approaching worship each week in faith, hungering to hear the voice of Christ, to be changed and transformed?
 Adults, how are you doing?
 Is worship growing ever more sweet and lovely?
 Are you reciting the creed intelligently and faithfully or by rote?
 These are the questions that the different meanings of the word “believe” force us to ask.
 Our confession should be robust, lively, and full of faith.
 Beware lipping the words and losing their meaning.